simondparsons/basic-vision/models/README.md

 ## VGG8 Variations

 VGG8 is not a specific architecture from [Simonyan and Zisserman 2015] (despite what some folk say) since the simplest architecture in that paper is VGG11, with 11 weighted layers.
-Instead a number of people have created their own models that they call VGG8.
+Instead a number of people have created their own models that they call VGG8 with 8 layers with learned weights.

 I have implemented: